andrewvanbeek-okta/omniauth-oktaoauth/README.md

 Continues the great work done by Danandrews at the original repo: https://github.com/dandrews/omniauth-okta.

 This newer version now supports options for Okta's Api Access Management and Custom Oauth Tokens and Urls.
-Important to note that is this not an officially released tool and maybe subject to change.
+Important to note that this is not as of yet a fully officially released tool and maybe subject to change but feel free to use or improve on.